openPCI/open-tao-pcis/voxelcraft/readme.md

 # Voxelcraft
-The Voxelcraft excersize is a simple 3D building game, where a test-taker can build anything out of cubes.
+The Voxelcraft exercise is a simple 3D building game, where a test-taker can build anything out of cubes.

 ## Functional scoring
-Excersizes can be scored by a function.
+Exercises can be scored by a function.
 This function can make use of the scoring API for voxelcraft.
 Or alternatively you can access the THREE.js scene and do your own custom scoring.

 | Function | Description |